Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 Recall that $E\smallsetminus A$ is independent in $\M^*$ if and only if $A$ is a spanning subset in $\M$, i.e., $\cl_{\M}(A) = E$.
-We often refer to the preceding statement by saying that the cusp is non-empty whenever the set is not independent nor spanning.
+We often rely on the preceding statement.
+In such cases, we indicate explicitly that a cover is non-empty---which means that the set $A$ is neither independent nor spanning.